yamigr/pusudb/README.md

 <a name="put"></a>

 ### PUT
-To create unique-ids add '@key' to the key-property or the defined uniqueId-key in the pusudb-options.
+To create unique-ids add '@key' or the defined uniqueId-key in the pusudb-options.
 ```
 GET
 http://localhost:3000/api/db/put?key=person:@key&value=Peter Pan